Aman-Anas/bge-imgui/README.md

+## ⚠ NOTE FOR UPBGE USERS: If you are using the new Eevee-next renderer, in-game texture UI elements are not supported because the `bge.texture` module is broken. ⚠
+The new `gpu` module is the alternative, however it is feature-incomplete and lacks working documentation for rendering to textures.
+If you can find better documentation, please let me know and I can add a fix.

 # bge-imgui
 Integrate imgui_bundle with the Blender Game Engine (and variants) Currently works with RanGE engine, UPBGE 0.2.5, and UPBGE 0.4+.